Los Angeles Police Department: 1990s–2000s: Rodney King, LA riots, consent decree

-In April 1991, the Christopher Commission was formed in the wake of the Rodney King beating, by then-mayor of Los Angeles Tom Bradley.
+In April 1991, the Christopher Commission was formed in the wake of the Rodney King beating, by the then-mayor of Los Angeles Tom Bradley.
 It was chaired by attorney Warren Christopher and was created to examine the structure and operation of the LAPD.
 The commission found that there were a significant number of LAPD officers who used excessive force and that the disciplinary structure was weak and ineffective.
 Fewer than a third of the suggested reforms were put into place.

-In an effort to reduce drive-by shootings, LAPD initiated Operation Cul-de-Sac in 1991.
+To reduce drive-by shootings, LAPD initiated Operation Cul-de-Sac in 1991.
 This consisted of installing barriers on residential streets to block vehicle traffic.
 As a result, homicides and assaults were greatly reduced.
 The program ended after two years, with violent crime rates returning to their previous levels.

 On July 1, 1992, John Daniels Jr., 36, a tow truck driver, was fatally shot by LAPD Officer Douglas Iversen as he was driving away from a service station in South Central.
-Iversen was charged with second-degree murder, and two separate juries were deadlocked on the charge.
+Iversen was charged with second-degree murder, the first officer to ever be charged with murder for an on-duty shooting.
+Two separate juries were deadlocked on the charge with 20 out of 24 voting for acquittal of all charges.
 The case was dismissed by a judge.
 Daniels' family received a $1.2 million settlement after filing a lawsuit against the City of Los Angeles.

 The Los Angeles riots of 1992, also known as the Rodney King uprising or the Rodney King riots, began on April 29, 1992, when a jury acquitted four LAPD police officers accused in the videotaped beating of Rodney King following a high-speed car pursuit on March 3, 1991.
 After seven days of jury deliberations, the jury acquitted all four officers of assault and acquitted three of the four of using excessive force.
 The evening after the verdict, thousands of people in the Los Angeles area rioted for over six days following the verdict.
 Widespread looting, assault, arson, and murder occurred, and property damages totaled one billion dollars.
 In all, 53 people died during the riots.

 On October 12, 1996, LAPD Officers Rafael Pérez and Nino Durden entered the apartment of Javier Ovando.
 They shot Ovando in the back, paralyzing him from the waist down.
 They then planted a gun on the unarmed Ovando to make it appear he had attacked them.
 The two officers then perjured themselves.
 Ovando was sentenced to 23 years in custody based on their testimony.
 Later, one of the officers admitted his crime.
 Ovando was released, and in 2000, was paid $15 million for his injuries and imprisonment.
 The officers' actions led to the exposure of the Rampart scandal.
 By 2001, the resulting investigations would lead to more than 75 officers being investigated or charged, and over 100 criminal cases being overturned, due to perjury or other forms of misconduct, much based on the plea-bargain testimony of Perez.